SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/http_client_v6/readme.md

 ### 3.2 Host Interface

 * By default, the application is configured to use the SPI bus for interfacing between Host platforms (STM32F411 Nucleo / EFR32MG21) and the RS9116W EVK.
+* This application can be configured to use the UART interface with EFR32MG21.
 * This application is also configured to use the SDIO bus for interfacing between Host platforms (EFM32GG11) and the RS9116W EVK.

 ### 3.3 Project Configuration